lagoshny/ngx-validation-messages/README.md

 #### 2. Form driven approach (reactive)

-In reactive approach you define a component class with building form controls and apply control validators:
+In reactive approach you define a component class which building form controls and apply control validators:

 ```typescript
 @Component(